mdnapo/shopware-angular-plugin/frontend/README.md

 ## Local development

 When developing locally you can use the local express server by running "nodemon" inside the frontend/server folder.
+Another option is run "npm run start-express" from within the frontend folder.